Course Outline

 - Scalar functions:

-- The SWITCH function as an improved IF statement
+- The SWITCH function for improved conditional logic over IF statements

-- Using the COALESCE function for data integrity
+- Using the COALESCE function to handle null values effectively

 - Table and filter functions:

-- Difference and usage of VALUES and DISTINCT functions
+- Differences and usage examples of VALUES and DISTINCT functions

 - Table joins: